-Here comes the genius of Mr. Robert Kearns, who introduced the idea of intermittent wiping.
-He observed that humans blink their eyelids, but this blinking never obstructs our vision (Fig.2A).
+Here comes the genius Mr. Robert Kearns, who introduced the idea of intermittent wiping.
+He observed that humans blink their eyelids, but this blinking never obstructs our vision (refer fig 2a).
 The reason we are unconscious of our blinking is that it’s intermittent.
 Our eyelids take a long rest after each blink.
 This long rest at the extreme ends is the reason why our eye blinking does not interrupt our vision.
-In terms of driving, if we stop the wiper blade for a certain period after each wipe cycle, it reduces interference with the driver’s vision.
-This “a-ha moment” was Professor Kearns’s flash of genius (Fig.2B).
+In terms of driving, if we stop the wiper blade for a certain period after each wipe cycle, it reduces interference with the driver’s vision (refer fig 2b).

-One can achieve this intermittent wiper design using a cam arrangement, as shown in (Fig.3B).
+One can achieve this intermittent wiper design using a cam arrangement, as shown in (refer fig 3).
 The motor’s output can be connected to a cam, which will move the wiper for only a short period of time and stop for a dwell period at the bottom of the windshield.
 But, there is a problem with this design.

 The fact is that a wiper technology’s dwell time or rest time should be varied based on the amount of rainfall.
 In a low rainfall situation, you need a long dwell time.
 Whereas in a heavy rainfall situation, you obviously need a shorter dwell time.
 Varying the dwell time using a purely mechanical arrangement is not practical.
 In fact, Professor Kearns was so smart that he realised the issue of purely mechanical intermittent wipers and he didn’t even try this design.